andriesfilmer/gtd/cheatsheets/vim.md

     q                                  " Stops recording the macro
     <num>@q                            " Repeat the macro <num> number of times

+To save a macro: Use `qq` as normal, with the `qp` command you can paste the register into `.vimrc`.

+    let @q = 'macro contents' "Be careful of quotes, though.
+They would have to be escaped properly.

+Now you can use this macro in normal mode: `@q`

 ## ctags

     ctags -R *